 I’ve read hundreds of letters from people that have successfully changed their routines.
 But I also read twice as many comments from people that have failed to make their habit changes stick.

 The common factor in all of those failed stories was trying to do too much at once.

 SUGGESTED: The Ultimate Guide to Morning Routines

-The answer is not in taking big bites.
-The answer is to nibble away at your wake-up time.
-The answer is to attack your morning in a reasonable manner.
+The answer is not in taking big bites but instead to nibble away at your wake up time and attack your morning in an intelligent and appropriate manner.